 The above mentioned ideas are great for breakfast but honestly can be enjoyed any time of day as a snack or along side of a meal.

-Frozen peas and/or organic corn in kids snack cups.
+Frozen peas and organic sweet corn in kids snack cups.
 Served frozen or thawed without cooking.
 Both veggies are a source of protein.

 Grazing Trays – hummus, guacamole or yogurt for dipping with fruits, veggies & crackers.
 Set out in a muffin tin.
 Give kids options and control.